 Verse 1

-If Global warming changes climate, what price we pay?
+If Global warming changes the climate, what price will we pay?
 Think outside of the box; what do you see?
 Man-made disasters affect every nation.
 What footprint follows for reforestation?

 Bridge

 Quebec lost forest, cursed deforestation.
-Oxygen less—toll rises, rises pollution.
-Quebec lost forest, cursed deforestation.
+Oxygen levels fall, pollution rises.
+Quebec lost its forest, cursed deforestation.
 Ask yourself, how do you take climate action?

 Chorus